 “Some days are very long and dark, but it is worth it.
 If you can make a difference in the life of a child or family, that impact carries on for generations.
 It may not be easy, but knowing you can change lives for the better is its own reward.”

 Social workers are an invaluable part of the Pressley Ridge team, and we could not provide hope and support for nearly 9,000 individuals each year without them.
 With more than 1,100 employees and programs and services in six states, we are always in need of talented and compassionate social workers to join our team.
-Below is a list of just a few of the social work opportunities currently available.
-Review all open positions here.
+Review our current career opportunities here.